openebs-archive/cstor-operators/docs/tutorial/cspc/allow-tagged-bds/allowed-bds.md

 ```
 - A BD tag has only one value on the block device CR.
 For example
     - `openebs.io/block-device-tag: fast` — fast is the value.
-    - `openebs.io/block-device-tag: fast,slow` — one can tag a BD like this but
+    - `openebs.io/block-device-tag: fast,ssd` — one can tag a BD like this but
-    it is not recommended and will not be allowed to be consumed by cStor as
+    block devices should not be tagged in this fashion.
+One of the reasons for
-    cStor annotation takes a comma-separated value for allowed bd tags.
+    this is, cStor allowed bd tag annotation takes a comma-separated values and
+    value like above(i.e `fast,ssd` ) can never be interpreted as a single word
+    in cStor and hence BDs tagged in above fashion cannot be utilised by cStor.
-    - `openebs.io/block-device-tag: fast-slow` — One can use a hyphen in the
+    - `openebs.io/block-device-tag: in-south` — One can use a hyphen in the
-    bd tag value.`fast-slow` is a valid value here.
+    bd tag value.`in-south` is a valid value here.

 - If any block device mentioned in CSPC has an empty value for the
 `openebs.io/block-device-tag` then it will not be considered for pool